PeterCamilleri/CX16/docs/more_memory.md

 connect to upper 3 address lines of the ROM memory chip.
 Currently, the remaining five bits of that register are marked as reserved for future use.
 Together, these two registers allow access to a total of 2176K of RAM and ROM.

+**Dedicated Memory**

+A third way to add more memory to a computer system is to not connect it to the CPU at all.
+The astute reader will have noted that the maximum memory of the X16 was listed as 2304K.
+So far we have accounted for only 2176K.
+Where is the missing 128K?
+It is not connected to the CPU but instead is controlled by the "VERA" video chip.
+This last chunk of memory is used to hold the characters, tiles, bitmaps, and sprites used by the system display.
+The CPU only has access to this memory via the control/status registers of the VERA chip.

 WIP